microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/threatassessmentrequest.md

 An abstract resouce type used to represent a threat assessment request item.

-A threat assessment can be one of the following types:
+A threat assessment request can be one of the following types:

 * Mail ([mailAssessmentRequest](mailAssessmentRequest.md) resource)
 * Email file ([emailFileAssessmentRequest](emailFileAssessmentRequest.md) resource)